Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 A comprehensive white paper on commonhold reform is expected to establish detailed frameworks for transitioning existing leasehold arrangements toward commonhold structures.
 This transition involves complex legal, financial, and practical considerations affecting millions of existing leaseholders, freeholders, and property management companies across residential property markets following the comprehensive Commonhold White Paper published in March 2025.

-• New Leasehold Restrictions: Consultations on limiting leasehold flat sales
+• New Leasehold Restrictions: Draft Bill (27 January 2026) proposes banning new leasehold flat sales

-• Commonhold White Paper: Detailed framework for ownership structure transition
+• Commonhold White Paper: Published March 2025, setting the framework for ownership transition

 • Valuation Methodology: Standardised approaches to reduce disputes and increase transparency